 David Bartos has extensive advocacy experience in the area of property, commercial and trust, succession and executry litigation.
-He is recommended in the current edition of the Legal 500 (2014) for commercial litigation; property, construction and agriculture; and tax, trusts and pensions .
+He is ranked tier 1 in the current edition of the Legal 500 (2016) for commercial litigation; company & insolvency; property, construction and agriculture; and tax, trusts and pensions.

 David qualified as a solicitor in 1990 during his traineeship with Bishop and Robertson Chalmers (now Brodies).
 Thereafter he was Legal Assistant to the Lord President of the Court of Session (then Lord Hope of Craighead) during which he gained experience of legislative drafting.

 Aside from advocacy, David's other interest is in arbitration.
 He is a Fellow of the Chartered Institute of Arbitrators and has acted as an arbitrator (arbiter).
 He is available to accept appointments as arbitrator in any dispute in any of the areas in which he specialises.
 David is co-author of the first commentary on the Arbitration (Scotland) Act 2010 published by W. Green

 In his property practice he has acted for clients in disputes over missives, boundary and access disputes, discharge of real burdens, obtaining compensation for compulsory purchase, council house applications to buy, opposition to rectification of the Land Register, and fraudulent non-disclosure in a sale of property.
 He has acted in professional negligence claims involving solicitors, a surveyor and architectural technician.

 In addition he has an extensive advisory practice covering all aspects of property and related contract law and practice including advising on missives, servitudes and public rights of way, repossessions under standard securities (including Islamic mortgages), liferents, nuisance, and council tax.
 In intellectual property he has advised on enforcement of trademarks and logos.